ceticamarco/dc/man.md

 **O**

-Pushes the curent output radix on the stack
+Pushes the current output radix on the stack

 **K**